 I also met my friend Anastasis Raftopoulos of the M/S Vassiliki.
-He is negotiating with Angelos for becoming his partner in Agmar Marine.
+He is negotiating with Angelos for becoming his partner in Agmar Marine (now renamed to Moor & Dock).
 That would be very good, because Anastasis has wide international financial experience.

 I rented a car and in the evening I drove to Pandeli where I linked with Anastasis and his charming wife Moo.
 We a had nice dinner of tasty fish and Symian shrimps at the Zorba restaurant.
 It was wonderful to reconnect with these cruising friends.

 It rained on and off all day.
 The night, despite the electric heater, was very cold; 12°C (53.6°F).
 I had to wear long underwear, pants, and warm pullover, in addition to the two blankets.

 The galley stove did not light for me to make my morning coffee, it was out of gas.
 I had to replace the canister before making the vital coffee.
 Today was much warmer and there was good sunshine.